jude7733/snake-pygame/README.md

 # snake-pygame
-standalone from fork of snake-game repository uses pygame and pygame-menu to make a classic snake game
+Standalone from fork of snake-game repository uses pygame and pygame-menu to make a classic snake game

 install required packages by running command: